Office of Equitable Transit and Mobility

 Get Involved !!

-The full Richmond Connects plan update is kicking off soon, please stay tuned for updates and sign up for the mailing list below:
+The full Richmond Connects plan update kicked-off in Spring 2022, please stay tuned for updates and sign up for the mailing list at:

 The Path to Equity: Policy Guide for Richmond Connects focused on understanding the narratives of Richmonders who have faced past injustices and captured the experiences of those who currently face transportation-related barriers to accessing opportunities.
 It focused on identifying these barriers to access and opportunity created through past investment.